zakattack9/zstoo.com/README.md

 ### Stretch Goals
 - preload packages with loading screen
 - easter eggs
-  - a mode that can be enabled at the end of website
+  - mode that can be enabled at the end of website
-- rebuild with [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) if ScrollMagic gets depreciated
+- ~rebuild with [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) if ScrollMagic gets depreciated~
-- UI testing with Enzyme and Jest